Resume Tips

 Should I include PMP after my name?

-Answer: Yes, if you're actively using it in your career.
+Answer: Yes, if you are actively using it in your career.
 Format as "John Smith, PMP" in header.
 This immediately signals qualification.

 How many projects should I list?

-Answer: 3-5 key projects with detailed achievements, plus mention of total portfolio size (e.g., "Managed 50+ projects total").
+Answer: 3-5 key projects with detailed achievements, plus mention of total portfolio size (for example, "Managed 50+ projects total").
 Quality over quantity.

 Answer: Highlight other certs (CAPM, CSM, PRINCE2) or emphasize experience, methodologies used, and quantifiable results.
 Mention if PMP is in progress.